In this article

 How are my business credit score and credit limit related?

-A business credit score is calculated using factors that paint a picture of your company’s credit history.
-These include payment history, late payments, total revenue, and debt-to-income ratio.
+Your business credit score is calculated based on factors like your payment history, late payments, total revenue, and debt-to-income ratio.
 When lenders see a high business credit score, they’ll consider giving you a higher credit limit on new loans.
 Credit card companies may also offer better credit card rewards and more competitive interest rates for higher scores.

-On the flip side, missed or late payments will have a negative effect on your credit report.
+On the flip side, missed or late payments will hurt your credit report.
 You can avoid missing payments by investing in small business accounting software to keep track of cash inflows and outflows.
-Ramp connects to several accounting platforms, including QuickBooks, and we help you track business expenses, so you can stay organized.
+Ramp connects to several accounting platforms, including QuickBooks, and we help you track business expenses so you can stay organized.

-Access higher credit limits based on your sales data with Ramp
+Access higher credit limits based on your revenue with Ramp

 Ramp can offer a credit limit up to 30 times higher than our competitors.
-That’s because we use our connections to some of the biggest commerce platforms, web stores, and marketplaces in the industry such as Stripe, Shopify, and Amazon to underwrite credit limits for businesses using their commerce sales data.
+That’s because we use our connections to some of the biggest commerce platforms, web stores, and marketplaces in the industry, including Stripe, Shopify, and Amazon, to underwrite credit limits for businesses using their commerce sales data.
 To qualify, all you need is one year of sales data.
-Ramp cards also come with 1.5% cash back on purchases with no annual fee.

 Learn more about Ramp’s commerce sales-based underwriting.